datasciencecampus/consultation-analysis-nafw/README.md

 # consultation_analysis_nafw
+What this is about ?
+Repo containing  a jupyter notebook used for analysing responses to a recent consultation of National Assembly for Wales.

+Background of this work ?
-Repo for National Assembly for Wales consultation analysis Data Science techniques to analyse responses to the National Assembly for Wales Children, Young People and Education Committee’s consultation on the Children (Abolition of Defence of Reasonable Punishment) (Wales) Bill

-The ONS Data Science Campus used Data Science techniques to analyse Welsh Government Bill - the Children (Abolition of Defence of Reasonable Punishment) (Wales) Bill (“the Bill”) - introduced by Julie Morgan AM, Deputy Minister for Health and Social Services.
+Data Science techniques were used to analyse responses to the National Assembly for Wales Children,Young People and Education Committee’s consultation on the Children (Abolition of Defence of Reasonable Punishment) (Wales) Bill (“the Bill”) - introduced by Julie Morgan AM, Deputy Minister for Health and Social Services.
 The Assembly’s Business Committee had remitted the Bill to the Children, Young People and Education Committee.

 The Welsh Government’s stated purpose for the Bill is to abolish the common law defence